-To perform the whole TFO decision algorithm it is needed to run the C-Code for all combinations of local and distant supported codec types.
-The output of the programm tells if TFO would be possible for a single combination and in which way.
-The ranking of the TFO candidates is not done by this C-Code.
-For that, it has to be checked the preference list in §11.6.2 (and for AMR-WB in some cases the OACS evaluation in §12.3.2.3).
+To perform the whole TFO decision algorithm for two Codec Lists it is necessary to run this kernel TFO-xyz.exe for all combinations of local and distant supported codec types.
+The ranking of all these TFO candidate combinations is not done by this C-Code.
+For that the preference list in §11.6.2 has to be checked and for AMR-WB in some cases the OACS evaluation in §12.3.2.3.